sai01c/Neet150/README.md

 - To remove key, value from dic - dic[key].remove(value)
 - Use BFS if you want to calculate time, cost etc because in BFS we can add for loop and calculate all nodes at once.
 Eg - Rotten oranges, wall gates, word ladder etc.
 - To get negation of 0, 1 peform XOR operation with 1.
 0 ^ 1 is 1 and 1 ^ 1 is 0
+- Use Zip function to compare two strings.
+Eg: a = 'sai' b = 'sha' for i, j in zip(a,b) gives i j values as a s, a h, i a